 Media Literacy Project was founded by Deirdre Downs in 1993.
 That same year, Albuquerque Academy agreed to house the project and we have remained here ever since.
 Media Literacy Project is a nationally recognized leader in media literacy resources and education.
-Since 1993, Media Literacy Project has delivered dynamic multimedia presentations at conferences, workshops, and classrooms across the country.
+Since our inception, Media Literacy Project has delivered dynamic multimedia presentations at conferences, workshops, and classrooms across the country.
 Our media literacy curricula and action guides are used in countless schools and communities and our training programs have inspired thousands of people to think critically and take action.

-Our mission is to advance education and advocacy for media justice.
 Our vision is a world where all people and communities have affordable access to utilize any and all media tools to ensure their self-determination and a healthy media landscape.

 When making decisions at Media Literacy Project, the board, staff, and volunteers are accountable for and conscious of the following:

 - We prioritize work with historically underrepresented groups, such as low-income communities, rural populations, youth, women, people of color, and those who identify as LGBTQ.

 - We infuse a social justice perspective into all that we do.